GLOBAL MARKETS-Stocks rise, oil gains as Crimea remains in focus

 NEW YORK, March 21 (Reuters) - World markets steadied on Friday after a volatile week driven by speculation over shifts in U.S. monetary policy, with equities around the globe on the rise and the euro up against the dollar, while crude oil rose on fear of supply disruptions over Crimea.

-But Brent crude rose more than 1 percent to above $107 a barrel as U.S. sanctions against Russia, the world’s second-largest oil exporter, kept fears of a supply disruption alive.
+Brent crude rose more than 1 percent to above $107 a barrel as U.S. sanctions against Russia, the world’s second-largest oil exporter, increased fears of a supply disruption.

 Brent remained on track for a fourth weekly loss, however, and President Vladimir Putin signed laws completing Russia’s annexation of Crimea on Friday.